TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 You may not be interested in war, but war is interested in you.

+The confidence of youth is dangerous, it is dangerous because it lives an illision of powerfulness of making decisions that determine your future most

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>